opensearch-project/documentation-website/_ml-commons-plugin/api/controller-apis/create-controller.md

 **Introduced 2.12**
 {: .label .label-purple }

-Creates or updates a controller for a model.
+Use this API to create or update a controller for a model.
 A model may be shared by multiple users.
 A controller sets rate limits for the number of [Predict API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/train-predict/predict/) calls users can make on the model.
 A controller consists of a set of rate limiters for different users.

 You can only create a controller for a model once you have registered the model and received a model ID.
 {: .tip}

 The POST method creates a new controller.
 The PUT method updates an existing controller.

-To learn how to set rate limits on the model level for all users, see the [Update Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/update-model/).
-The rate limit is set to the more restrictive of the model-level limit and the user-level limit.
+To learn how to set rate limits at the model level for all users, see [Update Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/update-model/).
+The rate limit is set to either the model-level limit or the user-level limit, whichever is more restrictive.
 For example, if the model-level limit is 2 requests per minute and the user-level limit is 4 requests per minute, the overall limit will be set to 2 requests per minute.

 ## Path and HTTP methods